marcelomata/finch/README.md

 ---
 #### Why This Project?

-* Good TensorFlow practice using [tf.data](https://www.tensorflow.org/api_docs/python/tf/data) and [tf.estimator](https://www.tensorflow.org/api_docs/python/tf/estimator) interfaces
+* Good TensorFlow practice using high-level interfaces: Layers, Datasets, Estimators

-* Lots of clean Jupyter Notebooks
+* Lots of clean Jupyter Notebooks to view and play with

 ---
 #### Contents